donkoralle/Lecture_Scientific_Method_Analysis/el1_zotero.md

 * Practice searching for and storing literature in Zotero;
 * Create a bibliography in APA style.

-👉 Just one last thing: Before you move on, open a Word document to reflect on your learning experience or answer some questions that will be posed to you during the session.
+**👉 Just one last thing:** Before you move on, open a Word document to reflect on your learning experience or answer some questions that will be posed to you during the session.
 This document will be further referenced as reflection document.
+The reflection document

+* does not need to have a complete title page - just put your name and student-ID on top of it and give it a title like "Reflections on the Electronic Learning Session 1"
+* needs on each page a footer with page numbers and a header with your name on it.

+Beside this, no formal requirements apply.
+Just use the document to jot down your thoughts and answers to the questions posed during the session.

 > 🤔 **Questions for reflections** will be marked like this.
 Give brief answers, not more than three sentences.